Regularization in Deep Learning with Python Code

 EarlyStopping(monitor='val_err', patience=5)

-Here, monitor denotes the quantity that needs to be monitored and ‘val_err’ denotes the validation error.
+Here, monitor denotes the quantity that needs to be monitored, and ‘val_err’ denotes the validation error.

 Patience denotes the number of epochs with no further improvement after which the training will be stopped.
-For better understanding, let’s take a look at the above image again.
+For a better understanding, let’s take a look at the above image again.
 After the dotted line, each epoch will result in a higher value of validation error.
 Therefore, 5 epochs after the dotted line (since our patience is equal to 5), our model will stop because no further improvement is seen.

 Note: It may be possible that after 5 epochs (this is the value defined for patience in general), the model starts improving again and the validation error starts decreasing as well.
 Therefore, we need to take extra care while tuning this hyperparameter.

-A case study on MNIST data with keras
+A Case Study on MNIST Data with keras

 By this point, you should have a theoretical understanding of the different techniques we have gone through.
 We will now apply this knowledge to our deep learning practice problem – Identify the digits.
 Once you have downloaded the dataset, start following the below code!
 First, we’ll import some of the basic libraries.